Emilios1995/redux-create-module/README.md

-A simpler higher-level Redux library.
-The goal here is to remove the need of manually making some of the boilerplate, such as constants and action creators.
+This is just a little helper whose is goal is to remove the need of manually making some of the boilerplate, such as constants and action creators.

 ## Installation
 `npm install --save redux-create-module`